ezrasilvera/edge-mc/README.md

 - __Remain compatible__ with cloud-native solutions

 ## KubeStellar virtual clusters (Spaces) are our secret
-TODO: Need update!
+`TODO: Need update!  validate the info here`
-- KubeStellar uses lightweight virtual clusters (Spaces) that run inside the KubeStellar hosting cluster
+- KubeStellar uses lightweight virtual clusters (Spaces or control planes) that run inside the KubeStellar hosting cluster
 - Standard Kubernetes clusters have __2-300__ api-resources, KubeStellar Spaces have only __40__
 - Fewer api-resources mean resources remain inactive (denatured) – they do not expand into other resources like replicasets, pods, etc.
 - Denaturing is the key to accepting native, unbundled Kubernetes resources as input without running them
 - Unbundled resources are the default and preferred output of most cloud-native tools making KubeStellar use and integration easy

 ## QuickStart
-TBD
+`TBD - QS for KS-0.20`
-The ks-0.20 documents are here: [https://github.com/kubestellar/kubestellar/tree/ks-0.20/docs/content/v0.20](https://github.com/kubestellar/kubestellar/tree/ks-0.20/docs/content/v0.20)
+Manual steps to deploy and use ks-0.20 can be found here: [https://github.com/kubestellar/kubestellar/tree/ks-0.20/docs/content/v0.20](https://github.com/kubestellar/kubestellar/tree/ks-0.20/docs/content/v0.20)

 ## Roadmap for the Project
 TBD